az-digital/az_quickstart/modules/custom/az_migration/README.md

 5. Copy your downloaded Drupal 7 site's files into `/web/sites/default/files/migrate_files`.
-6. Import your Drupal 7 site's database archive with lando replacing `<filename>` with the path to your database archive in the docroot.
+6. Import your Drupal 7 site's database archive with lando replacing `<filename>` with the path to your database archive in the root of your new migration project.
    ```
    lando migrate-db-import <filename>
    ```